Stalruth/SableyeBot4/README.md

 # SableyeBot 4

+[Invite this bot to your guild!][invite]

 Competitive Pokémon Discord Bot, rewritten from the ground up.

-Proceed with caution.

 ## Installation